Georgios Mygas

 Georgios Mygas (Γεώργιος Μύγας; born 7 April 1994) is a Greek professional footballer who plays as a right-back for Super League club Volos.

 Career

 Mygas began his career with the youth club of Panetolikos.
-He made his first-team debut on 29 September 2012, playing against Kalloni for the 2012–13 Greek Football League.
+He made his first-team debut on 29 September 2012, playing against AEL Kalloni for the 2012–13 Greek Football League.

 On 27 May 2016, Panetolikos extended the player's contract which expired in the summer of 2017.

 On 7 January 2019, Zagłębie Sosnowiec announced the signing for a six months' period of the Greek defender, as club's coach Valdas Ivanauskas cited his strengths to be good intercepting, effective one-on-one game, speed, movement, precise crossing and offensive qualities.

 On 26 June 2021, Ionikos officially announced the signing of the Greek defender on a free transfer.

 On 13 June 2023, he joined Volos on a free transfer.